 Katy Fund

-Established by a private donor in 2021 the Katy Fund is a four-year project which will support girls in the Diocese of Karonga schools and Mchengautuba Community Day Secondary School in Mzuzu.
+Established by a private donor in 2021 the Katy Fund has been a four-year project which supported girls in the Diocese of Karonga schools and Mchengautuba Community Day Secondary School in Mzuzu.

-A total of 26 pupils are benefiting or have benefitted from one or more years of fees paid and other support.
+A total of 26 pupils have benefitted from one or more years of fees paid and other support.

 The Pat Fund